 Students who have completed Coding I will continue to work independently or in small groups as they study different programming languages.
 Available languages include HTML/CSS, Python, JavaScript, PHP, Bash/Shell, C++, Swift and others.
-This course will utilize resources from Code Academy, Coursera and EDX.
+This course will utilize resources and tools from various websites such as CodeHS, Code Academy,

+PythonAnywhere, W3Schools, Coursera and EDX.
 Students may earn completion certificates which may be used in the workplace or possibly for advanced placement in college.